RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Methodology

 \subsubsection{Multi-Series Prediction}

-Fig. \ref{fig:msp} illustrates the detailed architecture of DFM, which is augmented by auxiliary Multi-Series Prediction (MSP) modules.
-To support the training objective augmented by the MSP modules, i.e., to equip the model with a longer-term prediction horizon, we require a specific data construction method during training.
-As detailed in Algorithm \ref{alg:msp_sample_generation}, our sample generation process creates a set of $n+1$ input-target pairs from a continuous time series segment.
-Here, $n$ represents the number of auxiliary Multi-Series Prediction (MSP) modules used during training.
-This process yields an input window set, $\mathcal{X} = \{X_0, ..., X_n\}$, and a corresponding target window set, $\mathcal{Y} = \{Y_0, ..., Y_n\}$. $X_0$ is the current observation for the main prediction and $Y_k$ is the target window corresponding to the input $X_k$.
-It is worth noting that during the training phase, we only conduct MSP auxiliary prediction training on the original input stream.
-The $n$ MSP auxiliary modules are used to predict the more distant future ($Y_1, \ldots, Y_n$).
-For the $k$-th MSP module ($k \in \{1, \ldots, n\}$), its input $X_k$ first passes through the shared embedding layer to obtain $P_k$.
-Unlike the main model structure, the $k$-th MSP module receives the hidden state from the preceding module (either the main model or the $(k-1)$-th MSP module).
-Both are normalized via a LayerNorm layer, then concatenated, and finally fused using a linear layer:
+Figure \ref{fig:msp} shows the detailed architecture of DFM, which is augmented by auxiliary Multi-Series Prediction (MSP) modules.
+To support our designed MSP-based training objective, i.e., to equip the model with a longer-term prediction horizon, we need a specific data generation method during training.
+As detailed in Algorithm \ref{alg:msp_sample_generation}, we generate a set of $n+1$ input-target pairs from a continuous time series, where $n$ represents the number of MSP modules during the training.
+Specifically, $X_0$ and $X_k$ are the input data for the main model and $k$-th MSP module, respectively. $Y_k$ is the target window corresponding to the input $X_k$.
+Notably, MSP auxiliary prediction is conducted exclusively on the original input data, excluding the reconstructed data.
+This will reduce the model's sensitivity to normal patterns, leading to a more stable prediction for the reconstructed window.
+The $n$ MSP modules are used to predict the more distant future ($Y_1, \ldots, Y_n$).
+For the $k$-th MSP module, its input $X_k$ first passes through the shared embedding layer to obtain $P_k$.
+Next the $k$-th MSP module receives the representation from the preceding module (either the main model or the $(k-1)$-th MSP module).
+Both are normalized via a LayerNorm layer, then concatenated, and finally combined using a Linear layer: